Watching your child grow and master new skills is one of the best parts of being a parent.

 What Is A Physical Therapy Milestone?

-Physical therapy milestones are general ways to measure your child’s development which, if not met by a certain age, may mean your child needs physical therapy intervention.
+Physical therapy milestones are general ways to measure your child’s development.

 Children are all different from each other, so if your child is a couple of weeks behind but still seems to be making progress, that’s not cause for concern.

-However, if such milestones have passed by a couple of months and your child doesn’t seem to be making any progress toward them, it may be good to seek out physical therapy.
+However, if they’re late reaching their milestones by more than a couple of months and your child doesn’t seem to be making any progress toward them, it may be a good idea to seek out physical therapy.

 The earlier you get your child the help they need, the less time they have to learn bad habits that they’ll have to unlearn later.